 We are pleased to welcome our 27th collaborator, Royal Berkshire Hospital NHS Foundation Trust to the NIHR HIC, further information about the Trust is available at https://www.royalberkshire.nhs.uk/

 We are pleased to welcome our 26th collaborator, Cardiff and Vale University Health Board (CAVUHB) to the NIHR HIC, further information about CAVUHB is available at https://cavuhb.nhs.wales.

-We are pleased to announce that the NIHR HIC Viral Hepatitis Theme has published its second paper, titled ‘National Institute for Health Research Health Informatics Collaborative: development of a pipeline to collate electronic clinical data for viral hepatitis research’ is available at BMJ Health & Care Informatics.
+We are pleased to announce that the NIHR HIC Viral Hepatitis Theme has published its first collaborative paper, titled ‘National Institute for Health Research Health Informatics Collaborative: development of a pipeline to collate electronic clinical data for viral hepatitis research’ is available at BMJ Health & Care Informatics.
 NIHR Oxford BRC news story can be found here.